AIIMS strike: Nursing services to be outsourced on contractual basis

 Patient care services hit as AIIMS nurses in Delhi go on indefinite strike

 They have been demanding redressal of their grievances, including those related to the 6th Pay Commission.
-The nurses are demanding redressal of issues such as abolishment of gender based reservation in the recruiting process of nursing officers, enhancement of hospital accommodation and cadre restructuring review.
+The nurses are demanding redressal of issues such as abolishment of gender-based reservation in the recruiting process of nursing officers, enhancement of hospital accommodation and cadre restructuring review.

 R Bhushan, secretary, Ministry of Health said that there should be no cessation or disruption of nursing functions in AIIMS not such an action aided or abetted.